Get E-Book

 });

-On Linux, /proc/self/fd gives the current process's open descriptor list:
+On Linux, /proc/self/fd lets you inspect the current process's open descriptor list -

 const fs = require('node:fs');